-When we originally went, were living in central Jersey at the time and taking a day trip to the Haddonfield area.
+When we originally went to the Crystal Lake Diner, were living in central Jersey at the time and taking a day trip to the Haddonfield area.
 Oddly enough the following year, we ended up moving about a quarter of a mile from the Crystal Lake Diner.
-We have since moved again but we aren’t the only ones who have gone through changes in the last few years.
+We have since moved again, but we aren’t the only ones who have gone through changes in the last few years.

-When they reopened several months ago, I knew eventually I had to go back.
+When the Crystal Lake Diner reopened several months ago, I knew eventually I had to go back.

 To be honest, I don’t remember a whole lot from the previous visit a few years ago.
-Now, the interior is brand new.
+Now, the interior of the Crystal Lake Diner is brand new.
 It’s modern, clean and had plenty of space.
-We were immediately greeted with a dessert case including red velvet cake.
+We were immediately greeted with a dessert case, including red velvet cake.

 The Crystal Lake Diner brewed Lacas coffee which is a personal favorite of mine.
 It’s a local blend and it’s hard to mess it up.
 The waitress brought plenty of refills with plenty of whipped cream.
 I couldn’t ask for better coffee.

-The waitress was one of the best I’ve had in a while.
+The waitress at the Crystal Lake Diner was one of the best I’ve had in a while.
 Even though it was a busy Saturday night, she was always attentive to our table.
 She made sure we had plenty of refills the entire time.
 She was also extremely friendly.

-Our dinner came with a homemade bread basket which came with cinnamon rolls, cheesy bread and corn muffins.
-Each were great but my favorite was the cheesy bread.
+Our dinner at the Crystal Lake Diner came with a homemade bread basket which came with cinnamon rolls, cheesy bread, and corn muffins.
+Each were great, but my favorite was the cheesy bread.

-The lobster ravioli came with a pudding dessert so I chose the bread pudding.
-The waitress asked if I wanted whipped cream and how could I refuse?
+The lobster ravioli came with a pudding dessert, so I chose the bread pudding.
+The waitress asked if I wanted whipped cream, and how could I refuse?

-The bread pudding with good and it was obvious they made it in house (and it didn’t just come from a tube).
+The bread pudding at the Crystal Lake Diner was good and it was apparent they made it in the house (and it didn’t just come from a tube).
 It was one of the better bread puddings I had, especially for coming with the meal.